Interview with Demoscener – kb (Farbrausch)

 On his website, you can check his works and blog posts, and download his “V2 synthesizer system” (the synth he mentioned in the interview).
 And on Farbrausch’s official website (looks

-bit confusing!), you can check their prods, Elitehaus diary, and download their demotool source c
+bit confusing!), you can check their prods, Elitehaus diary, and download their demotool source code including “

 werkkzeug”.